-Nowadays, conducting scientific research seems to be much easier than ever, thanks to search engines.
+Nowadays, scientific research seems to be much easier than ever, thanks to search engines.
 Indeed, it makes sense that every student feels more powerful and organized with the help of the Internet.
-Since he can always write in the search box "write my paper for me".
+Today, they can always enter 'write my paper' in the search box.
 Yet, along with a huge amount of answers to all possible questions, the Internet entails many extra problems.

 How to search for appropriate resources?
 Which website to believe?
-How to check the veracity of information?
-In this article, we’ve tried to address the issue of information overload.
-Here, we discuss how to remain calm even when drowning in the endless ocean of information.
-You will find out where to look for reliable sources and how to use them to your advantage.
+How can you check the integrity of information?
+In this article, we've tried to address the issue of information overload.
+Here, we discuss remaining calm even when drowning in the endless ocean of information.
+You will discover where to look for reliable sources and how to use them.

 When writing a scientific paper, you can not use the first Internet site you come across or an article from a magazine.
-Selecting all the necessary materials is one of the most important stages in the whole research process.
-To make the right choice of scientific publications, follow these recommendations.
+Therefore, selecting all the necessary materials is one of the most important stages in the research process.
+If you aim to make the right choice of scientific publications, follow these recommendations.